Image2Point: 3D Point-Cloud Understanding with 2D Image Pretrained Models: Empirical Evaluation

 \section{Empirical Evaluation}

-To study the image to point-cloud transfer, we formulate eight questions and provide experimental results to address these questions.
-These questions are organized in three parts: (i) Can we use transferred image models to understand point-clouds?
-(Section \ref{capable1}, Section \ref{capable2}, Section \ref{capable3}) (ii) How do different factors such as point-cloud processing methods, pretrained image datasets, and types of tasks, impact the transferring performance?
-(Section \ref{fact1}, Section \ref{fact2}, Section \ref{fact3}, Section \ref{fact4}) (iii) How can we further improve the transferring performance?
-(Section \ref{inflation})
+To explore the image to point-cloud transfer, we study three settings: , {\bf (1)} finetuning input, output, and batch normalization layers (FIP-IO+BN), {\bf (2)} finetuning the whole pretrained network (FIP-ALL), and optionally {\bf (3)} partially-finetuned-image-pretrained model, only finetuning input and output layers (FIP-IO).
+Under the three settings, we extensively explore the feasibility of transferring the image-pretrained model for point-cloud understanding and its benefits.
+The entire empirical evaluation is organized as four questions: {\bf(1)} Can we transfer pretrained-image models to recognize point-clouds?
+(Section \ref{capable1}) {\bf (2)} Can image-pretraining benefit the performance of point-cloud recognition?
+(Section \ref{performance}) {\bf (3)} Can image-pretrained models improve the data efficiency on point-cloud recognition?
+(Section \ref{efficiency}) {\bf(4)} Can image-pretrained models accelerate training point-cloud models?
+(Section \ref{speed})

-\paragraph{Datasets.} We benchmark the transferred models on ModelNet 3D Wharehouse classification \cite{Wu_2015_CVPR}, S3DIS indoor segmentation \cite{armeni2017joint}, and SemanticKITTI outdoor segmentation \cite{behley2019iccv} tasks.
-ModelNet 3D Wharehouse is a CAD model classification dataset that consists of point-clouds with 40 categories.
-CAD models in this benchmark come from 3D Warehouse \cite{3dwarehouse}.
-In this benchmark, we only utilize the x, y, z coordinates as features.
-S3DIS is an indoor dataset collected from real-world indoor scenes and includes 3D scans of Matterport Scanners from 6 areas.
-It provides point-wise annotations for indoor objects like chair, table, and bookshelf, \textit{etc.} SemanticKITTI dataset from KITTI Vision Odometry \cite{geiger2012cvpr} is a driving scene dataset.
+\paragraph{Datasets.} We evaluate the transferred models on ModelNet 3D Warehouse classification~\cite{Wu_2015_CVPR}, S3DIS indoor segmentation~\cite{armeni2017joint}, and SemanticKITTI outdoor segmentation~\cite{behley2019iccv} tasks.
+ModelNet 3D Warehouse is a CAD model classification dataset that consists of point-clouds with 40 categories.
+CAD models in this benchmark come from 3D Warehouse~\cite{3dwarehouse}.
+In this benchmark, we only utilize $x, y, z$ coordinates as features.
+S3DIS is a dataset collected from real-world indoor scenes and includes 3D scans of Matterport Scanners from 6 areas.
+It provides point-wise annotations for indoor objects like chair, table, and bookshelf, \textit{etc.} SemanticKITTI dataset from KITTI Vision Odometry~\cite{geiger2012cvpr} is a driving scene dataset.
 It provides dense point-wise annotations for the complete 360 degrees field-of-view of the deployed automotive lidar, which is currently one of the most challenging datasets.